Juan Carazo

-Juan Carazo Serrano (born October 10, 1964 in Ponce, Puerto Rico) is a former boxer from Caguas, Puerto Rico.
+Juan Carazo Serrano (born October 10, 1964) is a former boxer from Caguas, Puerto Rico.

 Carazo was considered to be a boxing reincarnation of Wilfred Benítez or Wilfredo Gómez by many of his fans, and he won his first five professional bouts by knockout in 1984.
 By his sixth bout, however, he had to rise off the canvas against Julio Guerrero of the Dominican Republic before winning on an eight-round unanimous decision.

-In 1985, Carazo started to campaign in Curacao, where he won a few fights, including one versus Jesus Bastardo.
+In 1985, Carazo started to campaign in Curaçao, where he won a few fights.
 Then, he had another fight in Puerto Rico, this time at Mario Morales Coliseum, and the fight was telecasted all across the island.
 In it, his opponent, named Tom Elston, wore long pants, showed his tongue at the camera and tried to bite Carazo.
 Carazo nevertheless won by a knockout in six.

 Carazo had a fight scheduled on Telemundo Puerto Rico in 1987 against a foreign opponent, in an undercard where Wilfredo Vazquez was supposed to face another opponent.
 Both of their opponents had visa trouble and at the last minute, the card's promoters decided that in order to save the card, they'd put Carazo, a Jr. Bantamweight, and Vazquez, a Bantamweight, against each other.
 Carazo suffered his first loss, by a knockout in the first round.